erpc/erpc/README.md

   <img src="https://contrib.rocks/image?repo=erpc/erpc" />
 </a>

+## Contributing Guidelines and CLA

+By contributing to this project, you agree that your contributions may be used in both the open-source and enterprise versions of the software.
+Please review our [Contributing Guidelines](./CONTRIBUTING.md) and [Contributor License Agreement](./CLA.md) before submitting your contributions.

 # License

 Apache 2.0

-## Important Notice for Contributors

-By contributing to this project, you agree that your contributions may be used in both the open-source and enterprise versions of the software.
-Please review our [Contributing Guidelines](./CONTRIBUTING.md) and [Contributor License Agreement](./CLA.md) before submitting your contributions.

 [ci-badge]: https://img.shields.io/badge/CI-passing-brightgreen
 [ci-url]: https://github.com/erpc/erpc/actions/workflows/development.yml